-Baxalta Canadian Hemophilia Epidemiological Research Program
+Baxalta, now part of Shire, Canadian Hemophilia Epidemiological Research Program

-Calls for applications will go out in JUNE 2016 with a deadline for submission of August 30th 2016.
+Calls for applications will go out in JUNE 2017 with a deadline for submission of August 30th 2017.
 Apply here

 The program will support and fund clinical, descriptive and epidemiological studies of hereditary bleeding disorders.
 While inquiries of correlations between clinical and biological or genetic determinants are expected, the program will not support strictly fundamental research.
 For the purpose of this program, hereditary bleeding disorders include hemophilia A and B including inhibitor patients, Von Willebrand disease, and other rare inherited bleeding disorders.
 The importance of supporting new investigators and of consolidating the research careers of young investigators will be considered when evaluating proposals.